Visyond/website-hugo/site/content/_index.md

     title: >-
       How preparing Financial Statements with no training in Finance became a 1-hour job
+  - author: 'Fernando Rizzo, Area Manager, Elettronica'
+    image: /img/Elettronica - v2.png
+    linkText: learn more
+    linkUrl: >-
+      /casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours/
+    text: >-
+      When I used Visyond, I see my accuracy and ability to answer questions about my work go up.
+I can do more and have peace of mind.
+    title: 'Transforming Elettronica''s sales planning process: from weeks to hours'
 titleCustomers: ''
 slider:
   - sliderDescr: >-